Developer-RONNIE/List-of-Top-Unicorn-Startups-India/README.md

 Y Combinator (YC) is a startup fund and program.
 Since 2005, YC has invested in nearly 3,000 companies including Airbnb, DoorDash, Stripe, Instacart, Dropbox, and Coinbase.
 The combined valuation of YC companies is over $300B.
 YC has programs and resources that support founders throughout the life of their company.

 - So if you are looking for jobs you can also check [Jobs at YC startups](https://www.ycombinator.com/jobs)
-- Here's a list of all [YC funded companies](https://www.ycombinator.com/companies)
+- Here's a list of all [YC funded companies](https://www.ycombinator.com/companies) for better startup jobs oppurtunities

 ## List of Top 110 Unicorn Startups in India